josh-stillman/devops-for-typescript-devs/README.md

 ## Add Handler Function

-We'll copy the function we wrote early, but add some TypeScript types.
+We'll copy the function we wrote earlier, but add some TypeScript types.

 - Install the community AWS Lambda types with `npm i -DE @types/aws-lambda`.
 Pulumi's built-in types don't seem complete for our use case.
 - Create the function in `src/lambda@edge/requestRewriter.ts`;